Canadian Indian residential school system: Mortality rates

 Residential school deaths were common and have been linked to poorly constructed and maintained facilities.
 The actual number of deaths remains unknown due to inconsistent reporting by school officials and the destruction of medical and administrative records in compliance with retention and disposition policies for government records.
-Research by the TRC revealed that at least 3,201 students had died, mostly from disease.
+Research by the TRC revealed that at least 4,118 students had died, mostly from disease.
 TRC chair Justice Murray Sinclair has suggested that the number of deaths may exceed 6,000.
 The vast majority of deaths occurred before the 1950s.

 The 1906 Annual Report of the Department of Indian Affairs, submitted by chief medical officer Peter Bryce, highlighted that the "Indian population of Canada has a mortality rate of more than double that of the whole population, and in some provinces more than three times".
 Among the list of causes he noted the infectious disease of tuberculosis and the role residential schools played in spreading the disease by way of poor ventilation and medical screening.

 In 1907, Bryce reported on the conditions of Manitoba and North-West residential schools: "we have created a situation so dangerous to health that I was often surprised that the results were not even worse than they have been shown statistically to be."
 In 1909, Bryce reported that, between 1894 and 1908, mortality rates at some residential schools in western Canada ranged from 30 to 60 per cent over five years (that is, five years after entry, 30 to 60 per cent of students had died, or 6 to 12 per cent per annum).
 These statistics did not become public until 1922, when Bryce, who was no longer working for the government, published The Story of a National Crime: Being a Record of the Health Conditions of the Indians of Canada from 1904 to 1921.
 In particular, he alleged that the high mortality rates could have been avoided if healthy children had not been exposed to children with tuberculosis.
 At the time, no antibiotic had been identified to treat the disease, and this exacerbated the impact of the illness.
 Streptomycin, the first effective treatment, was not introduced until 1943.
+According to Moore et al, the tuberculosis death rate in 1942 among the general Indigenous population was 7.32 per 1,000.

 In 1920 and 1922, Regina physician F. A. Corbett was commissioned to visit the schools in the west of the country, and found similar results to those reported by Bryce.
 At the Ermineskin school in Hobbema, Alberta, he found that 50 percent of the children had tuberculosis.
 At Sarcee Boarding School near Calgary, he noted that all 33 students were "much below even a passable standard of health" and "[a]ll but four were infected with tuberculosis".
 In one classroom, he found 16 ill children, many near death, who were being forced to sit through lessons.